Going Implant-Free

 Why Choose Dr. Roth for Your Explant Surgery?

-A board-certified plastic surgeon with more than 20 years of experience in cosmetic surgery, Dr. Roth offers exceptional expertise with integrity and a personal touch his patients trust.
+With more than 20 years of experience in cosmetic surgery, Dr. Roth offers exceptional expertise with integrity, compassion, and a personal touch his patients trust.
 Beyond natural-looking results you love, you can expect a warm and unrushed experience that revolves around caring for you and bringing your vision to life.

 Reviews